 One of the most impactful decisions you have to make when you're preparing your tax return can be whether you'll choose whether you want to claim the standard deduction or itemize your deductions.
 Both subtract from your taxable income, reducing the amount you must pay taxes on.
 By extension, this results in a lower federal tax bill.

 But these options differ based on eligibility, complexity and other factors.
 Learn all about these deductions so you know when, why and how to take them.

 Understanding the Standard Deduction

-The IRS lets most people take the standard deduction, even if they have expenses they could itemize and possibly get a lower taxable income that way.
-One major exception is if you and your spouse file your taxes separately since both of you will need to choose the same deduction option.
+The IRS lets most people take the standard deduction, even if they have expenses they could itemize to possibly arrive at a lower taxable income.
+One major exception is if you and your spouse file your taxes separately.
+Both of you must choose the same deduction option.

 Exploring Itemized Deductions